pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 Data Transformations and Business Logic

-Every Node is provided a `Worker` instance responsible for transforming app state into view state.
+Every Node includes a `Worker` instance responsible for transforming app state into view state.
 Additional `Worker` instances may be used (as needed) for other data transformations or additional business logic.
 The Node's `Context` instance may call methods on the Node's `Worker` instances as needed.

 - ``Worker``
 - ``AbstractWorker``